|

 system calls.
 The syntax of the syscall_set specification

-is the same as in the -e trace option.
-This option has
+is the same as in the --trace option.
+This option has the

 hexadecimal.
-This is mostly useful if you don't trust the
+This option is useful if the decoding is not

-decoding or you need to know the actual numeric value of
+trusted, or if the actual numeric value of an argument is

 -e read=set